Types of Commercial Air Conditioners

 Ductless AC Units

-Variable Refrigerant flow (VRF) Systems
+Variable Refrigerant Flow (VRF) Systems

-Energy efficiency is an important benefit of VRF technology, and it can be seen in the lower utility bills that come with the installation of the system.
-The ability of the system to heat and cooling multiple zones in a single system is also a major source of savings in energy when compared to other HVAC technology.
+Efficiency in energy is a major benefit of VRF technology and can be seen in lower utility bills that are associated with implementing the system.
+The system’s ability for heating and cooling multiple zones in a single system can result in significant savings on energy compared to other HVAC systems.

 Chillers